 DR. ODELYA GERTEL KRAYBILL

 Odelya was born and raised in Israel.
-Her personal journey as a trauma survivor has led her to become a trauma specialist, and an integrative psychotherapist specializing in trauma response and therapy (crisis response, psychosocial support, trauma therapy).
+Her personal journey as a trauma survivor has led her to become a trauma specialist, and an integrative psychotherapist specializing in trauma response and therapy (crisis response, psychosocial support, trauma therapy) and neurodivergent parenting specialist.

 Odelya worked from 1998 to 2004 as a development worker and peace activist at the Peres Center for Peace, a leading Israeli NGO established by former Israel President and Nobel Peace Laureate Simon Peres.
 She worked as a project manager and facilitator in dialogue and encounter projects and productions, leading groups of Israelis and Palestinians in joint experiences in international locations in Europe, US, and the Middle East.